 I am not hopeful that the killing of black and brown people and their allies will stop.

 I am not hopeful when the head of our state dog whistles –law and order–very fine people–when the looting starts the shooting starts–don’t be so nice.

-He is calling to arms and to harm the Alt Right, Holocaust Denies, Neo-Nazis, white supremacists, and white nationalists.
+He is calling to arms and to harm the Alt Right, Holocaust Denyers, Neo-Nazis, white supremacists, and white nationalists.
 I believed Dylann Roof, who murdered nine members of a prayer circle, and announced he was hoping to spark a race war.
 I believe that’s this is the plan, before, during and after national elections, win or lose.

 But I am hopeful that the doves will sing and flirt and mate and coax the myrtle tree into bloom.